MarquisdeGeek/Strummer/README.md

 # Strummer
-Making a keyboard sound like a (strummed) guitar
+Making a keyboard sound like a (strummed) guitar.

+It does this by changing the notes from a keyboard chord into a guitar chord, and playing them back with a delay between them, to simulate the time between successive strings being played.

 ## Getting it to work